brightbrightgreat/guidelines/wordpress/readme.md

 1. Link URLs should never be hardcoded; use [get_permalink()](https://developer.wordpress.org/reference/functions/get_permalink/) (or a similar function specific to the page type) to fetch the correct URL;
 2. The front-facing site should never link directly to a PHP script; use the [Rewrite API](https://codex.wordpress.org/Rewrite_API/add_rewrite_rule), [AJAX hooks](https://codex.wordpress.org/AJAX_in_Plugins), or bind the functionality to a specific page or post template.
-3. Use [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query) and similar functions for retrieving content; if functionality is so specific as to require direct interaction with the database, please contact [josh@brightbrightgreat.com](mailto:josh@brightbrightgreat.com).
+3. Use [get_posts](https://developer.wordpress.org/reference/functions/get_posts/), [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query), and similar functions for retrieving content; if functionality is so specific as to require direct interaction with the database, please contact [josh@brightbrightgreat.com](mailto:josh@brightbrightgreat.com).
+4. Prefix your custom function names with the namespace `bbg` to avoid collisions with plugin or core functions.

 ## Help